 BrainTool is not a tabs manager, it’s a knowledge/notes/links manager that looks like a bookmark manager.
 Only links that are explicitly put under management show in the tree.
 Links are organized hierarchically under nested ‘tags’.
 Links with the same tag are maintained within a single browser window.
-Its easy to assign a tag to a link you are viewing, at which point it’s added to the tree and its tab moved into the same window as its fellows.
+Its easy to assign a tag to a link you are viewing (click the BT icon in the toolbar and use the autocomplete shown to input a tag name), at which point it’s added to the tree and its tab moved into the same window as its fellows.

 But that’s only a part of the tool.
 The BT Chrome extension is actually a browser-based view onto a plain text file represented in the text-based emacs orgmode format and stored on your Google Drive.
 That file can be edited in any text editor, ideally emacs with org-mode.

 The idea is to marry together two of the main ways I personally capture information

 - in notes typed into plain text files (in my case via an emacs org-mode buffer),